amit238/milestone-project-1/README.md

 The images i have gathered for this website, are from Google Images and [Ed Sheerans Website](http://edsheeran.com/)

+The song was from Youtube which you can view [here](https://www.youtube.com/watch?reload=9&v=y83x7MgzWOA), which was converted into a mp3 format.

 ##### Acknowledgements

 For some inspiration i used [Ed Sheerans Website](http://edsheeran.com/) to see how certain pages were layed out.